SriramKrishnan8/scl_sandhi_interface/README.md

 An interface for [Samsaadhanii's]((www.sanskrit.uohyd.ac.in/scl)) Sandhi tool is built here.
 The following are the constituents:

-1. sandhi/ &rarr; contains morph binary file and sandhi joining perl files from Samsaadhanii
+1. sandhi.pl, any_sandhi.pl, apavAxa\_any.pl &rarr; sandhi joining perl files from Samsaadhanii
+2. all_morf.bin &rarr; morph binary file from Samsaadhanii
-2. sandhi\_joiner.py &rarr; accepts two strings or input file and output file and returns the sandhied forms accordingly
+3. sandhi\_joiner.py &rarr; accepts two strings or input file and output file and returns the sandhied forms accordingly
-3. sandhi\_words.py &rarr; interface for Samsaadhanii's sandhi tool
+4. sandhi\_words.py &rarr; interface for Samsaadhanii's sandhi tool
-4. run\_sandhi.sh &rarr; examples to run
+5. run\_sandhi.sh &rarr; examples to run
-5. input.tsv &rarr; input file - tab-delimited words to be sandhied
+6. input.tsv &rarr; input file - tab-delimited words to be sandhied

 ## Pre-requisites